Ermanno Rea

 Ermanno Rea (28 July 1927 – 13 September 2016) was an Italian novelist, essayist and journalist.

 Life and career

 Rea was born in Naples.
 During World War II, he was a partisan of the Garibaldi Brigade "Gino Menconi".
 After the war, he started working as a journalist for a number of publications including L'Unità, Panorama, Il Giorno and Tempo Illustrato.

 In 1996, Rea won the Viareggio Prize with the autobiographical novel Mistero napoletano; in 1999, he won the Campiello Prize with the novel Fuochi fiammanti a un'hora di notte.
 In 2008, he was a finalist for the Strega Prize with the novel Napoli ferrovia.

 His 2002 novel La dismissione was adapted into a film, The Missing Star, directed by Gianni Amelio.
-His 2016 novel Nostalgia was adapted into a 2022 film of the same title directed by Mario Martone.
+His 2016 novel Nostalgia was adapted into the 2022 film of the same title directed by Mario Martone.

 Rea died on 13 September 2016 at the age of 89.